poulson/Clique/doc/source/numeric/front_tree.rst

       The vector of distributed frontal matrices.

-   .. cpp:function:: DistSymmFrontTree( Orientation orientation, const DistSparseMatrix<T>& A, const DistMap& map, const DistSeparatorTree& sepTree, const DistSymmInfo& info )
+   .. cpp:function:: DistSymmFrontTree( const DistSparseMatrix<T>& A, const DistMap& map, const DistSeparatorTree& sepTree, const DistSymmInfo& info, bool conjugate=false )

       A constructor which converts a distributed sparse matrix into a symmetric frontal tree which is ready for factorization (e.g., with :cpp:func:`LDL` or :cpp:func:`BlockLDL`).

-   .. cpp:function:: void Initialize( Orientation orientation, const DistSparseMatrix<T>& A, const DistMap& map, const DistSeparatorTree& sepTree, const DistSymmInfo& info )
+   .. cpp:function:: void Initialize( const DistSparseMatrix<T>& A, const DistMap& map, const DistSeparatorTree& sepTree, const DistSymmInfo& info, bool conjugate=false )

       The same as the :cpp:func:`DistSymmFrontTree\<T>::DistSymmFrontTree`
       constructor, but callable after construction.